Ruhan-Yang/basic-popup/README.md

 # Basic Pop-up
-This describes how to make the basic pop-up with the rectangles.
+This describes how to make the basic pop-up.

-## What you need
+## What you need:
 Making pop-ups are not hard!
 All you need is a piece of paper, something that you can draw with, and something you can use to cut.

 It's always a good idea to also prepare a ruler, you will need to draw and cut some straight lines.
 Although I like to use a cutting mat and a craft knife, some used shipping box with other cutting tools also work :)

 ![Image of step 0](https://github.com/Ruhan-Yang/basic-popup/blob/master/Steps/Step%200.jpg)

-## Let's make a pop-up
+## Let's make a pop-up!
 Steps | Pictures
 ------------ | -------------
 First you need to decide where to fold the paper.
 I usually use the middle line of this paper.| ![step 1 picture](https://github.com/Ruhan-Yang/basic-popup/blob/master/Steps/Step%201.JPG)